AndiKod/Calepin/readme.md

   <img width="25%" src="./assets/img/calepin-logo.png">
 </p>

-Write plain Markdown and view it in your browser as styled HTML, with zero configuration.
-Awesome when paierd with the [sh:erpa](https://github.com/AndiKod/sherpa) CLI Assistant, to manage todos, bookmarks, notes, save to git, etc.
+Bash & Pandoc based Static Site Generator.
+Can be used as a standalone tool, or as a part of the [sh:erpa](https://github.com/AndiKod/sherpa) CLI Assistant, to manage todos, bookmarks, notes, save to git, etc.

 ## Install

 Clone the repo somewhere.
 ```bash
 cd ~/Documents
 git clone git@github.com:AndiKod/calepin.git
 ```
-You're set!
+Install [sh:erpa](https://github.com/AndiKod/sherpa) and edit the paths inside `sherpa/bin/comp`.
+Now you can just run `comp` to generate a full website inside /dist from the content in /src.

+Add it also as a sh:erpa route, to fully integrate it.

 # Basic Usage

-- Any mypage.md inside the md/ folder, will be available as webpage at url/?page=mypage.
-The 'url' part will be different according to the choosen method.

-- Point a link to that page with `[MyPage](../?page=mypage)` from within another .md file inside md/ folder.
-There you go, you have a local website.

-- Pages Titles are dynamically set, so it looks like a real website while only writing plain Markdown and no bundlers or whatever bloat.

-Moving away from `<zero-md>`, Calpin implements [ShowdownJS](https://showdownjs.com) directly for more flexibility, expressive md, and the creation of css/alpine components thanks to the `markdown="1"` attribute.
+The actual version is the starting point of something new.

+It now, via Pandoc, include:

+- frontmatter data
+- layouts
+- partial-layouts
+- conditionals & loops in layouts
+- code highlight out of the box
+- math formulas
+- styled divs generated from markdown
+- attributes & class/id applied from within markdown
+- auto en-dash and em-dash, md to visual checkbox todo, ...

+Check the docs about the [Templates](https://pandoc.org/MANUAL.html#templates) and [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) on pandoc.org

+It's just a beginning, so for now `src/index.md` will compile to `dist/index.html`, and `src/somepage.md` will compile to `dist/somepage/index.html` to have clean urls like https://mysite.com and https://mysite.com/somepage.

+TODO: Looking into custom routes and folder-based content routing

 ## View in the Browser